NickBarnes/oxcaml/tools/opam/Layout.md

-Historically, this file lived in opam-repository itself, and was installed as a script by the `ocaml-config` package and then used by each of the `ocaml` packages. opam-repository no longer stores files directly in its repo, but the script is downloaded from this repository by the `ocaml-config` package.
+Historically, this file lived in opam-repository itself, and was installed as a script by the `ocaml-config` package and then used by each of the `ocaml` packages. opam-repository no longer stores files directly in its repo, but the script is still downloaded from this repository by the `ocaml` package.

 ### `gen_ocaml-system_config.ml.in`